ethanjli/phyllo-cpp/README.md

 Arduino-compatible AVR-based microcontroller boards:

-- Arduino Uno: to leave sufficient RAM for application software, CRC calculation in ValidatedDatagramLink must use a byte remainder lookup table stored in PROGMEM instead of regular RAM.
-For the same reason, stream chunks are limited to 180 bytes long, though this can be decreased depending on application needs to free up more RAM.
+- Arduino Uno: to leave sufficient RAM for application software, stream chunks are limited to 80 bytes long, though this can be decreased depending on application needs to free up more RAM.
 - Arduino Micro: same constraints as with the Uno.